Zhaoxin

-Zhaoxin (Shanghai Zhaoxin Semiconductor Co., Ltd.; /ˈtʃaʊʃɪn/, 兆芯 (Zhàoxīn) /cmn/) is a fabless semiconductor company, created in 2013 as a joint venture between VIA Technologies and the Shanghai Municipal Government.
+Shanghai Zhaoxin Semiconductor Co., Ltd. (/ˈtʃaʊʃɪn/, 兆芯 (Zhàoxīn) /cmn/) is a fabless semiconductor company, created in 2013 as a joint venture between VIA Technologies and the Shanghai Municipal People's Government.
 The company manufactures x86-compatible desktop and laptop CPUs.
 The term Zhào xīn means million core.
 The processors are created mainly for the Chinese market: the venture is an attempt to reduce the Chinese dependence on foreign technology.

 Background

 Zhaoxin is a joint venture between VIA Technologies and the Shanghai Municipal Government.
 In 2021 it was reported that VIA has a 14.75% shareholding in the company.
 China has a domestic policy to "replace all foreign hardware and software from its public infrastructure with homegrown solutions" by 2023 (the so-called 3–5–2 policy).
 VIA holds an x86 license which allows its subsidiaries to produce compatible microprocessors; this allows Zhaoxin to develop x86 computer chips.

 Architecture

 The architecture of the initial ZX family of processors is a continuation of VIA's Centaur Technology x86-64 Isaiah design.
 The ZX-A and ZX-B are based on the VIA Nano X2 C4350AL.
 The ZX-B is identical to the ZX-A, except that it is manufactured by Shanghai Huali Microelectronics Corporation (HLMC).
 The ZX-C is based on the VIA QuadCore-E & Eden X4.
 Zhaoxin calls this architecture "Zhangjiang", however, it is thought that the basis is the VIA Isaiah 2 architecture.
 Like the VIA processors they were based on, early ZX processors were ball grid array chips sold pre-soldered onto a motherboard.

 Zhaoxin came to the attention of the North American and European technology press when, in late 2017 and early 2018, it launched the ZX-D processor and revealed plans for future products.
 Zhaoxin calls the ZX-D architecture "Wudaokou"; this is a complete re-design of the VIA Isaiah.
 It is also a departure from earlier microarchitectures, such as ZhangJiang, which were a lightly modified version of a VIA Technologies (Centaur) architecture.
 WuDaoKou was a new and complete SoC design.
 Changes implemented in the ZX-D included the integration of a northbridge, like in modern x86 designs, as well as the addition of Chinese cryptographic functions.
 The ZX-D series also had an integrated graphics processing unit (iGPU) based on S3 Graphics technology (previously owned by VIA).

 The former ZX naming was dropped around 2018 in favour of the KX ("KaiXian") designation for desktop processors and the KH ("KaisHeng") designation for server processors.